eHarmony/aloha/src/site/markdown/in_depth_walkthrough.md

 [CompiledSemantics](aloha-core/scaladocs/index.html#com.eharmony.aloha.semantics.compiled.CompiledSemantics).
 CompiledSemantics
 is extremely powerful because it allows:

-1. the use of not only arbitrary scala code
+1. the use of any arbitrary scala code
 1. importing code defined inside *OR* outside the Aloha library

 The CompiledSemantics is responsible for transforming the feature specification to a function but it delegates